NIOSH air filtration rating: 42 CFR 84

 The second value indicates the minimum efficiency level of the filter.
 When tested according to the protocol established by NIOSH each filter classification must demonstrate the minimum efficiency level indicated below.

+All respirator types are permitted for TB.
+Class-100 filters can block asbestos.
+For N type filters, a 200 mg load of NaCl is used, with an undefined service time.
+For R type filters, a 200 mg of DOP is used, with a defined service time of "one work shift".
+For P type filters, an indefinite amount of DOP is used until filtration efficiency stabilizes.
+P100 filters, under 42 CFR part 84, are the only filters permitted to be magenta in color.

-HE (high-efficiency) labeled filters are only provided for powered air-purifying respirators.
-These HE-marked filters are 99.97% efficient against 0.3 micron particles and are oil-proof, and therefore their filter-media material has the exact same specification as a P100 filter.
+HE (high-efficiency) labeled filters (described in the subsection) are only provided for powered air-purifying respirators.
+HE-marked filters are 99.97% efficient against 0.3 micron particles and are oil-proof.